EthanThatOneKid/deno_generate/README.md

 ### Security

-The `deno-generate` command will only run `//deno:generate` comments that are running a command allowed by the `--allow-run` flag.
+The `deno-generate` tool will only run `//deno:generate` comments that are running a command allowed by the `--allow-run` flag.
 This is to prevent malicious code from being run.
+You may set this flag on installation or each time your run the script.

 For example, run the following command to only run `deno run` commands: